Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

 # Making `POST` Requests using `axios` in JavaScript

-Setup notes: This lesson will make use of the [Ada Trip Reserving Service™ Trip API™™™](https://github.com/AdaGold/trip-api), so make sure it's running.
+Setup notes: This lesson will make use of the [Ada Trip Reserving Service™ Trip API™™™](https://github.com/AdaGold/trip-api), which is running on Heroku at [https://trektravel.herokuapp.com](https://trektravel.herokuapp.com).

 This lesson will use Postman, a text editor, and terminal.

+If you would like a refresher on how to use Postman, the [instruction video for the Video Store API project](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=055e7c13-0795-4c80-9933-ac780041803f&start=undefined) is a good resource.

 ## Learning Goals
 - Review exploring APIs by reading documentation and using Postman
-- Use axios to make AJAX POST requests
+- Use axios to make POST requests
 - Anticipate how to apply making asynchronous HTTP requests in fuller JavaScript programs

 ## Introduction

-Just like we used axios and AJAX to send GET requests, we can also use it to send POST requests.
+We can send POST requests using axios just like we send GET requests.

-Answer the following questions:
+Think through the following questions:

 - What are the big differences between POST and GET?
 - What did we use POST requests for in Rails?